wp-plugins/wp-all-import/readme.txt

 Tested up to: 3.5.1
 Stable tag: 3.0

 WP All Import is an extremely powerful plugin that makes it easy to import any XML or CSV file to WordPress.
-WP All Import has a four step import process and an intuitive drag & drop interface that makes complicated import tasks simple and fast.

 == Description ==